ricallinson/mojito_mojit_sample_package/readme.md

-To use npm for packaging Mojits you first need to update your application.json with a =mojitDirs= key.
+To use npm for packaging Mojits you first need to update your application.json with a *mojitDirs* key.

     [
         {